 As a taught MSc student in the Department of Electronic Engineering, you will also gain access to our carefully designed Professional Development Framework which has been developed in consultation with our Departmental External Advisory Board and key contributors from industry, research and academia.
 The aim of the framework is to equip you to graduate as a more effective, better prepared and well rounded potential employee, ensuring that you will stand out from the crowd.

 You will be able to select from either undertaking both:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 Alongside practical work, you will undertake a dissertation as part of your Research Project.
 This will be 6-7,000 words in length and is worth 60 credits.
 For this project you will produce a novel study on some aspect of the course ranging from a research project, to a study of a technical component or solution.
 Throughout the project, you will receive the support and guidance of an academic supervisor.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.
 Find out more about our approach to teaching and learning.

-All course text books and materials are available in the library or via the VLE.
+All course text books and materials are available in the Library or via the Virtual Learning Environment (VLE).
 Depending on how you work, you may wish to print off notes and other material.
-You receive a free £15 credit for printing and photocopying when you join the department, but any printing you do beyond this you will have to pay for.
+You'll receive a free £15 credit for printing and photocopying when you join the department, but any printing you do beyond this you will have to pay for.
 You may find it beneficial to purchase a set of good quality, professional headphones.
 These usually cost in the region of £80-120.

 UK/EU or international fees?
 The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.